-This disease is an infection caused by bacteria found in plaque—the soft film of bacteria and food debris that builds up on teeth over the course of the day.
-If your cat's plaque isn't regularly brushed away or cleaned, it will harden and form tartar that extends below their gum life.
+This disease is an infection caused by bacteria found in plaque—the soft film of bacteria and food debris that builds up on teeth over the day.
+If your cat's plaque isn't regularly brushed away or cleaned, it will harden and form tartar that extends below its gum life.

-Infections of the gum tissue make them swollen and reddened, while an infection that is contained to one area is an abscess.
+Infections of the gum tissue make them swollen and reddened, while an infection that is contained in one area is an abscess.
 As in humans, this can be an incredibly painful condition.

 Treatment needs to be instituted as soon as an abscess is diagnosed.
 This involves extracting the infected tooth or performing a root canal, and treating the infection with antibiotics and pain control.

 Feline stomatitis is an incredibly painful inflammation and ulceration—opening of sores—of your cat's gums, cheeks, and tongue.

 Some breeds are predisposed to developing this condition, like Persians and Himalayans, but any cat can develop stomatitis.

 Cats suffering from this condition are often in extreme pain and have reduced appetites because of that.
 In some cases, cats will become malnourished because it is so painful for them to eat.
 If your cat develops a mild case, at-home care might be enough to treat its stomatitis, but severe cases require surgical intervention.